IBM/Hybrid-Cloud-Applications-and-Services/README.md

 2. Create your [Weather API service](https://console.ng.bluemix.net/catalog/services/weather-company-data?taxonomyNavigation=data).
 The Weather API can provide the airport location and weather condition for clients.

 3. Go to your Weather API's **Service credentials** and mark down your username and password.
 Then go to *flight-booking/src/main/java/microservices/api/sample* folder (`cd flight-booking/src/main/java/microservices/api/sample`).
-Now, add your username and password credential in the **WeatherAPI.java** file.
+Now, add your username and password credential to your **WeatherAPI.java** file.

     ![credential](images/credentials.png)